d3/d3-scale/README.md

 x.invert(320); // 50
 ```

+If the given *value* is outside the range, and [clamping](#continuous_clamp) is not enabled, the mapping may be extrapolated such that the returned value is outside the domain.
+This method is only supported if the range is numeric.
+If the range is not numeric, returns NaN.

 For a valid value *y* in the range, <i>continuous</i>(<i>continuous</i>.invert(<i>y</i>)) approximately equals *y*; similarly, for a valid value *x* in the domain, <i>continuous</i>.invert(<i>continuous</i>(<i>x</i>)) approximately equals *x*.
 (The scale and its inverse may not be exact due to the limitations of floating point precision.)

 <a name="continuous_domain" href="#continuous_domain">#</a> <i>continuous</i>.<b>domain</b>([<i>domain</i>])

 If *domain* is specified, sets the scale’s domain to the specified array of numbers.
 The array must contain two or more elements.
 If the elements in the given array are not numbers, they will be coerced to numbers.
-If *domain* is not specified, returns the scale’s current domain.
+If *domain* is not specified, returns a copy of the scale’s current domain.

 Although continuous scales typically have two values each in their domain and range, specifying more than two values produces a piecewise scale.
 For example, to create a diverging color scale that interpolates between white and red for negative values, and white and green for positive values, say: